 - Wear green!
-On April 7 encourage everyone in the school - staff and students - to wear green or a hockey jersey in support of Green Shirt Day and the Humboldt Broncos victims, survivors and families.
-Official shirts are available to order at GreenShirtDay.ca. - Challenge students: Consider issuing a challenge to students to encourage as many
+Since April 7 is a Sunday in 2024, on April 5 encourage everyone in the school staff and students - to wear green or a hockey jersey in support of Green Shirt Day and the Humboldt Broncos victims, survivors and families.
+Official shirts are available to order at GreenShirtDay.ca but you can wear anything green. - Challenge students: Consider issuing a challenge to students to encourage as many as possible to wear green or register themselves or their family members as organ donors.

 - Bring the conversation into the classroom: Teachers can incorporate Green Shirt Day and organ donation discussions in the classroom.
 Some discussion ideas include: - Green Shirt Day is the result of an inspiring story going viral on social media.
 Discuss with students and examine the short- and long-term impacts of a story going "viral". - Mainstream media interest in Logan Boulet's story was profound and prolific.
 Search news reports and videos since 2018, review and discuss. - Discuss altruism in connection with Logan Boulet's gifts of life.
 What does altruism mean to you and how are you altruistic?
 What can you do to be more altruistic? - Discuss what it means to be an organ donor or a transplant recipient.
 Would you want to be an organ donor?
-Has organ donation or transplant had an impact on your family? - View BC Transplant videos (bit.ly/taketwominutes) of real people affected by organ donation and transplant, and discuss how the decision to become an organ donor affects those in our world and community. - Invite a BC Transplant speaker transplant recipient, donor family, or organ donation specialist to speak to your class to learn more about organ donation - BC Transplant has developed a high-school science organ donation curriculum (under school programs, click BC high-school science curriculum program) that can be used in class, and supplemented by an in-person or virtual presentation by a BC Transplant organ donation specialist. - Explore the education resources available to Canadian teachers and students, and bring some into the classroom.
-Canadian Blood Services has a helpful online portal that brings together education resources for teachers, students and parents: learn.organtissuedonation.ca

-• The BC Ministry of Education has a Grade 8 lesson plan on organ donor awareness that can easily be adapted to other grades and made specific to Green Shirt Day.
-The original lesson plan is available online: https://curriculum.gov.bc.ca/node/64320.
+Has organ donation or transplant had an impact on your family? - View BC Transplant videos (bit.ly/taketwominutes) of real people affected by organ donation and transplant, and discuss how the decision to become an organ donor affects those in our world and community. - Invite a BC Transplant speaker transplant recipient, donor family, or organ donation specialist to speak to your class to learn more about organ donation - BC Transplant has developed a high-school science organ donation curriculum (under school programs, click B.C. high-school science curriculum program) that can be used in class, and supplemented by an in-person or virtual presentation by a BC Transplant organ donation specialist or volunteer. - Explore the education resources available to Canadian teachers and students, and bring some into the classroom.
+Canadian Blood Services has a helpful online portal that brings together education resources for teachers, students and parents. - The B.C.
+Ministry of Education has a Grade 8 lesson plan on organ donor awareness that can easily be adapted to other grades and made specific to Green Shirt Day.
+The original lesson plan is available online.

 BC Transplant's "Live Life.
-Pass It On." scholarship for grade 10-12 students Encourage Grade 10-12 students to apply for a \$1500 scholarship
+Pass It On." scholarship for grade 10-12 students

+Encourage Grade 10-12 students to apply for a \$1500 scholarship